openbase/bco.website/www/user/howto/setup-docker.md

 # How to setup BCO via Docker

 ::: warning
-This installation description is in its early stage and any feedback welcome!
+This installation instruction is in an early stage and any feedback is welcome!
 :::

 ## Define Default User
-If you what to use the current user as default one just execute the following command, otherwise store the name of the default user in the following variable:
+If you want to use the current user as the default one, just execute the following command.
+Otherwise store the name of the default user in the following variable:

 ```bash
 export DEFAULT_USER=$(whoami)